vmware-archive/dsmiot/README.md

 database: <YOUR DATABASE>
 password: <YOUR PASSOWRD>
 ```
 2. Ensure your local machine can talk to the environment where the data resides in (ex: you may need to connect to a VPN if your data resides on a cluster behind a firewall)

-3. Run the following from the root directory:
+3. Run the following from the root directory
 ```
 python setup.py build;python setup.py install;python -m predim
 ```